 She is currently engaged in a new project that investigates killing in contexts of war.
 This research involves interviewing combat veterans of contemporary wars and examining military training practices to explore the “moral breakdown” that many veterans face both in combat and afterwards.
 She and her colleague, a veteran himself, hope to improve understanding of contemporary combat experiences in order to better facilitate veterans’ transitions into post-deployment life.

-Dr. Conley is currently collaborating with other faculty members in Marshall’s Sociology & Anthropology department to conduct an empirical study of higher education in Appalachia.
+Dr. Conley is also collaborating with other faculty members in Marshall’s Sociology & Anthropology department to conduct an empirical study of higher education in Appalachia.
 The project attempts to ascertain the cultural influences on the region’s relatively poor achievement in higher education and low economic status.
 This project is being developed in conversation with university administrative departments and will add a much-needed perspective to the discussion of the future of higher education in the United States.
-All of Dr. Conley’s research utilizes ethnographic inquiry to address practical socio-legal issues.

 Her teaching covers diverse topics such as ethnographic methods and theory; language and social life; law, culture and society; and gender and sexuality.
 She currently serves as the department’s director of Undergraduate Studies and as a member of the Women’s Studies board on campus.

 Conley, R. (2013).
 Living with the Decision that Someone Will Die: Linguistic distance and empathy in jurors’ death penalty decisions.
 Language in Society.
 PDF

 Conley, R. & J.M.
 Conley (2009).
 Stories from the Jury Room: How jurors use narrative to process evidence.
 Studies in Law, Politics, and Society 49(2).
 PDF